okonomichiyaki/supercat/060-aggression.md

 - Can bot <ins>favorable combat</ins> to take trophies?

-✦ Can bot take control of a gate adjacent to a loyal starport or rival starport?
+✦ Can bot Secure to grow lead in an <ins>undeclared ambition</ins> or to take any other cards?

 ✦ Can bot Move to change control of a rival-controlled gate?